PrePass-Source/dx-observabilitysetup/README.md

 - Integrated with Grafana for trace visualization
 - Persistent storage for traces

+### OTEL Collector

+- OpenTelemetry data collection and routing
+- Receives OTLP data on ports 4317 (gRPC) and 4318 (HTTP)
+- Routes metrics to Mimir, traces to Tempo
+- Provides a single endpoint for your applications

 ### MS SQL 2022 (Port 1433)

 - Enterprise-grade SQL Server database